marlinjai/sharons-website/README.md

   - ...and more (each file is a different section or feature)

 ### How to make changes
-1. Open the project folder in a code editor (for example, [Visual Studio Code](https://code.visualstudio.com/)).
-2. Find the file you want to change (see above for where things are).
+1. In Cursor, click on the file you want to change (see above for where things are).
-3. Edit the text or content as needed.
+2. Edit the text or content as needed.
 For example, change the text in `components/About.tsx` to update the "About" section.
-4. Save the file.
+3. Save the file (press `Ctrl+S` or `Cmd+S`).
-5. The website will automatically reload in your browser.
+4. The website will automatically reload in your browser.
 Refresh if you don't see changes.

 ### Tips
-- If you make a mistake, you can undo changes in your editor (Ctrl+Z or Cmd+Z).
+- If you make a mistake, you can undo changes in Cursor (Ctrl+Z or Cmd+Z).
 - You do **not** need to restart the server for most changes.
 - If the website crashes, check the terminal for error messages.
 You can always stop the server with `Ctrl+C` and start again with `npm run dev`.